Berklee Academic Policies

-Additional information about the return of Title IV federal student aid and withdrawal is available from the Office of Financial Aid.
+Additional information about the return of Title IV federal student aid and withdrawal is available from the Office of Student Financial Services.

 State funds have their own eligibility criteria for when students withdraw.
-State regulations vary, and we recommend students check with their state or with the Office of Financial Aid to determine eligibility for any state funds when withdrawing.
+State regulations vary, and we recommend students check with their state or with the Office of Student Financial Services to determine eligibility for any state funds when withdrawing.

 Veterans benefits, too, have their own eligibility criteria for when students withdraw.
-We encourage any student receiving Veterans benefits to meet with the Veterans Coordinator in the Office of Financial Aid before withdrawing from the college.
+We encourage any student receiving Veterans benefits to meet with the Veterans Coordinator in the Office of Student Financial Services before withdrawing from the college.